Ablation for Arrhythmias

 How should I prepare for the procedure?

-• Your doctor will tell you what to eat and drink during the 24 hours before the test.
+- Your health care professional will tell you what to eat and drink during the 24 hours before the test.

-• You’ll be asked not to eat or drink anything for at least 6 to 8 hours before the procedure.
+- You’ll be asked not to eat or drink anything after midnight the night before the procedure.

-• Tell your doctor about any medicines you take.
+- Tell your health care professional about any medications you take.
 They may ask you not to take them before your test.
-Don’t stop taking your medicines until your doctor tells you to.
+Don’t stop taking your medications until you are asked to.

 What happens during catheter ablation?